Could live cultures help with stress and anxiety (and which ones if so)?

 The third mechanism of action is thought to be the probiotics ability to reduce inflammation, and therefore inflammatory immune markers such as certain cytokines and interleukins.
 It is widely understood that chronically elevated levels of inflammation are an underlying cause of depression and other mood and cognitive disorders, and this systemic inflammation often stems from gut dysbiosis and the resulting leaky/permeable gut.
 By improving the gut flora with selected strains of probiotic bacteria researchers have elicited an improvement in both mood and cognition.

 It is evident that different strains of probiotic bacteria produce different benefits when it comes to mood amelioration and anxiety reduction.
-Given that three of the probiotic strains found in our ‘For every day’ (Lactobacillus acidophilus Rosell-52, Bifidobacterium longum Rosell-175 and Lactobacillus rhamnosus Rosell-11) have now been shown in both animal studies and human trials to produce significant benefits for various mood disorders, I would recommend using ‘For every day’ with clients presenting with stress, anxiety and/or depression.
+Given that three probiotic strains (Lactobacillus acidophilus Rosell-52, Bifidobacterium longum Rosell-175 and Lactobacillus rhamnosus Rosell-11) have now been shown in both animal studies and human trials to produce significant benefits for various mood disorders, you might consider probiotics with these strains to clients presenting with stress, anxiety and/or depression.

 For further reading on probiotic studies for stress and anxiety, you may be interested in the following posts: